chuckgrigsby0/ml_dollar_stores_and_food_access_rep_ajae/README.md

 ## Data Availability and Sources

 Due to proprietary data restrictions, actual datasets are not included in this repository.
 However, nearly all data used in our study are publicly available and can be obtained directly from the listed sources.

-This repository documents the workflow and code structure used in our research and can serve as a guide for adopting a similar methodology.
+This repository provides the code developed in our research.
+This document aims to summarize the workflow and code structure of the repository and can serve as a guide for adopting a similar methodology.

 Our analysis employs the following datasets:

-1. **NielsenIQ's TDLinx** - Dollar store entry information, low-access outcomes, and baseline retail variables are derived from TDLinx, a comprehensive national database of U.S. food retailers.
+1. **NielsenIQ's TDLinx** - Dollar store entry information, low-access outcomes, and baseline retail variables are derived from TDLinx.
 Data were accessed through a third-party agreement with the USDA Economic Research Service.

 2. **U.S. Census Bureau** - Block group-level demographic and socioeconomic data are obtained from the 2000 Decennial Census and American Community Survey (ACS) Five-Year estimates for 2006-2010, 2011-2015, and 2016-2020.